RockLikeAmadeus/swe-toolbox/language-reference/template/README.md

 A couple quick notes on what should be installed, i.e. compilers, interpreters, package managers, common workflow tools, etc...
 Include notes on specific language/compiler versions if appropriate.

-# FOR INTERPRETED LANGUAGES ONLY I want to execute simple commands in the REPL.
+# FOR INTERPRETED LANGUAGES ONLY I want to execute simple commands in the REPL

 # I just want to write a quick script with <language>